Looking for games to teach words with bossy r? We’ve got five of them!

 4. The pictures help kids listen to sounds in words.
 It’s important to be able to hear the bossy r sound in addition to recognizing it in a printed word.

 5. The games are quick.
 You know I’m all about quick, fun practice!
 We were able to play a single game in less than ten minutes.

 When my oldest son (a fluent reader at the end of kindergarten) saw the game, he observed, “That looks like fun.
 Is it?”
 His younger brother said it was, so he must have forgotten his earlier frustration. 🙂 I hope your beginning reader enjoys it!

 Get the free games HERE.

-(I like color, but if you don’t want to use color ink, these work just fine printed in black and white.)
+(I like color, but if you don’t want to use color ink, these work just fine printed in grayscale.)

 More free bossy r activities!

 © 2015 – 2020, Anna G. All rights reserved.